K-Means, hierarchical, dendrograms

 | Choose K | Elbow + business knowledge |

-Full Forbes financial and customer-segmentation case studies in the book — Chapter 4.
+Full NBA player-archetype and mall-customer-segmentation case studies in the book — Chapter 4.

 This concludes the course.
 Capstone projects use everything from Chapters 1–4 together.